-Linda Wilson, Director of Finance Systems and Services, Gonzaga University and Jon Bonaham, Director, SAQ Technology: ERC, CoalFire
+Linda Wilson, Director of Finance Systems and Services, Gonzaga University, and Jon Bonham, CISA, QSA, Director, SAQ Technology: ERC, CoalFire Systems, Inc.

 Do you follow a formal process for hiring a service provider?
 Do you have a written agreement to the services they will be providing?
 Equally important: Are your third party vendors meeting your goals for today and in the future?
 Who is signing third party agreements on campus?
 Who is responsible for maintaining vendor compliance after the contract has been signed?
 This session will provide guidance and best practices for hiring a QSA firm, how to be a good partner and specifically address PCI Requirement 12.8 Managing Service Providers.

 9:30 am – 10:15 am Networking Break & Exhibits